-Currently, 73 items (tangible personal property or circumstantial transactions of such sales in the tax code) are specifically excluded from the sales tax base.
+Currently, 75 items (tangible personal property or circumstantial transactions of such sales in the tax code) are specifically excluded from the sales tax base.
 Each item comes at a cost to the commonwealth and is considered to be a tax expenditure.
 Therefore, removal of any such exclusion would result in new revenue to the state.

-The two largest tax exclusions are for food and clothing, worth about \$1.4 billion and \$666 million, respectively.
-Exclusions for items commonly considered to be necessities -- such as food, clothing and hygiene products are intended to alleviate the regressive nature of the sales tax.
-Only five other states with a sales tax, exempt clothing, and 38 states have a full or partial exemption for groceries.
+The two largest sales tax exclusions are for food and clothing, worth about \$1.5 billion and \$680 million, respectively.
+Exclusions for items commonly considered to be necessities -- such as food, clothing and hygiene products - are intended to alleviate the regressive nature of the sales tax.
+Only five other states with a sales tax exempt clothing, and 38 states have a full or partial exemption for groceries.

-Except for a limited number of enumerated activities, services are exempt from Pennsylvania's sales tax.
+Services are exempt from Pennsylvania's sales tax (except for a few that are specifically enumerated).
 Therefore, most services are also considered to be tax expenditures.
-Adding specific services to the tax base would result in new revenue.
+Adding specific services to the tax base would result in new revenue but policymakers should carefully weigh the benefit in conjunction with an analysis of other taxes that businesses pay.

-While each exemption has a cost, they are supported by stakeholders that have historically strongly defended the exclusion.
-Some exclusions exist for practical purposes (such as the sales-for-resale and manufacturing exemptions) to avoid the pyramiding of taxes though various product production phases.
+While each exemption has a cost, they are supported by stakeholders that strongly defend the exclusion.

+The effect of removing any given exclusion is not evenly distributed across the state and can have a significant impact on people in certain locations.
+Some exclusions exist for practical purposes (such as the sales-for-resale and manufacturing exemptions) to avoid the pyramiding of taxes through various product production phases.

 Other exclusions exist because it is administratively impractical to collect the tax (for example, infrequent yard sales).
 Therefore, removal of exclusions like this would not realistically result in increased revenue.